paulopimenta6/ph_codes/R/elsa/img/README.md

 F-statistic: 66.14 on 1 and 5059 DF,  p-value: 5.226e-16
 ```

-## Tutorial for regression analysis
+### Tutorial for regression analysis

-In this tutorial, we will explore the statistical methods used in our analysis.
+This tutorial will explore the statistical methods used in our analysis.
 We focus on the following key aspects:

 ### Normality of Residuals

-We test the normality of residuals using the Anderson-Darling normality test.
+Test the normality of residuals using the Anderson-Darling normality test.
 The test statistic and p-value are reported.

 ### Outliers in Residuals

-We examine outliers in residuals by calculating the minimum, 1st quartile, median, mean, 3rd quartile, and maximum values.
+Examine outliers in residuals by calculating the minimum, 1st quartile, median, mean, 3rd quartile, and maximum values.

-## Independence of Residuals (Durbin-Watson)
+### Independence of Residuals (Durbin-Watson)

-We assess the independence of residuals using the Durbin-Watson statistic.
+Assess the independence of residuals using the Durbin-Watson statistic.
 The lag, autocorrelation, D-W statistic, and p-value are provided.

 ### Homoscedasticity (Breusch-Pagan)
 Homoscedasticity is tested using the studentized Breusch-Pagan test.
 The Breusch-Pagan statistic, degrees of freedom, and p-value are reported.

 ### Model Analysis

-Finally, we analyze the model using linear regression.
+Analyze the model using linear regression.
 The model formula, residuals, coefficients, standard errors, t-values, and p-values are provided.

 The significance levels and provide interpretations of the results.
 By the end of this tutorial, you will have a comprehensive understanding of the statistical methods employed in our analysis.

 ### Usage
 ```R
 ##Normality test for residuals
 ad.test      # p =< 0.05 then residue is not normal